tmendoza/9front-user/README.md

 is that the new commands will be drop in replacements for the ones already on the system.
 If I need to totally alter the functionality of the tool I will give it a new name so as not to clash with the old tool.

-In addition to my own tools, I also keep pther developer's code here.
+In addition to my own tools, I also keep other developer's code here.
+I am not trying to steal their thunder or anything like that, it's just that the things I have put here make it easier to modify so that it conforms to my own conventions.
 I have stuff in here from:

 * [Stanley Lieber](http://plan9.stanleylieber.com/)
 * [Cinap Lenrek](http://9front.org/cinap.html)